Actual Freedom – The Actual Freedom Mailing List Correspondence

 RICHARD: Here is what a dictionary has to say about that word:

-• ‘absolutist: (n.) a person who maintains certain principles to be absolute, an uncompromising person; (adj.) practising or supporting absolutism [the philosophy of the Absolute]; despotic; uncompromising.’.
+• ‘absolutist: (n.) a person who maintains certain principles to be absolute, an uncompromising person; (adj.) practising or supporting absolutism [the philosophy of the Absolute]; despotic; uncompromising.
 (Oxford Dictionary).

 The illustration in question – an illustration which your co-respondent has elsewhere acknowledged as being trivial – revolves around Vineeto’s usage of the conjunctive ‘and’ (rather than ‘or’) which has the effect of inadvertently making her observation a sweeping generalisation.
-Vis.:
+Viz.:

 • [Vineeto]: ‘During my process of actualism there was a time when I watched the biography of many people who made it to being famous enough to have a biography report made about them.
 I wanted to find out what exactly it is that made people successful in what they wanted to achieve in life, be it a gold medal in an Olympic sport or the winner of the Tour de France, be it a successful business entrepreneur or a famous dancer or painter, be it a well-known architect or a renowned author or inventor or, in the spiritual realm of achievements, become an enlightened master.
 What all these people had in common was a burning passion to be successful at their chosen field of interest and an unwavering determination to do whatever it takes to reach their goal.